List of The Little Mermaid characters: Flotsam and Jetsam

 Flotsam and Jetsam are minions of Ursula.

-They are green morays who are identical and only able to be told apart by their eyes; Flotsam has a left white eye and a yellow right eye, while Jetsam has a yellow left eye and a right white eye.
+They are green morays which are identical and only able to be told apart by their eyes; Flotsam has a left white eye and a yellow right eye, while Jetsam has a yellow left eye and a right white eye.
 When their white eyes combine, it forms a portal that lets Ursula see what they are seeing from her lair.
 They are tasked with following Ariel and reporting her actions back to Ursula, eventually manipulating Ariel into visiting Ursula to attain human legs.
 In the climax, they are inadvertently killed by Ursula when she shoots them with a fatal energy blast from King Triton's trident that Ariel redirected from Eric.

 Flotsam and Jetsam appear in the prequel television series alongside Ursula.
 They also appear in the Broadway stage musical, where the roles were originated by Tyler Maynard and Derrick Baskin.
 The eels also appear as puppets in The Little Mermaid Live!.

 Flotsam and Jetsam appear in CGI form in the 2023 live-action film, in which they do not speak.
 They also appear to be hybridized with electric eels, as they can generate electricity.